-They may share your attention and space on your sofa, but generally, there aren't many diseases a dog can catch from a cat.
-Though they can't share a cold or flu, dogs and cats are at risk for transmitting parasites to one another.
+They may share your attention, an occasional snuggle together, and space on your sofa, but generally, there aren't many diseases a dog can catch from a cat.
+Though they can't share a common cold, dogs and cats are at risk for transmitting parasites to one another and may share certain cat to dog diseases.
 Fortunately, good preventive care will minimize most of the risk.
-If your dog shows symptoms that he's picked up something from your cat, he'll need his own treatment from the vet.
+If your dog shows symptoms that they've picked up something from your cat, they'll need their own treatment from the veterinarian.

-The flea is efficient in just about every way, jumping on and off animals as he pleases and often leaving his mark.
-Often that means red skin, excessive itching and sometimes secondary infections and flea allergy dermatitis.
-The tick is able to behave similarly, moving from host to host, putting your pet at risk for Lyme disease and Rocky Mountain spotted fever.
+Fleas are efficient in just about every way, jumping on and off animals as they please and often leaving their mark.
+Often, that means red skin, excessive itching, and sometimes secondary infections and dermatitis, if flea allergy is present.
+The tick is able to behave similarly, moving from host to host and putting your pet at risk for Lyme disease and Rocky Mountain spotted fever.
 Fortunately, there's a host of effective preventives on the market to keep fleas and ticks away from your cat and dog.

+One of the diseases that can spread among cats and dogs is ringworm.
 Despite the name "ringworm," this disease isn't a parasite but is a fungus, showing scaly, red rings on the skin.
-Ringworm typically presents on the face, ear tips, paws and tail.
-If your cat has ringworm, she can share it with you and your dog.
-It doesn't take much to share ringworm -- just a scrape or a scratch releases the fungus spores.
-It's not unusual for a carrier pet to show no signs; some pets never become infected, despite exposure to the fungus.
-It takes months, but the condition eventually will clear itself, however you can hasten the process with thorough cleaning and disinfecting.
-There is a vaccine, however it's quite limited in use.
-Ultimately the best prevention is common sense, including not sharing grooming equipment, bedding and cages.
+Ringworm typically presents on the face, ear tips, paws, and tail.
+If your cat has ringworm, they can share it with you and your dog.
+It doesn't take much to share ringworm.
+Just a scrape or a scratch releases the fungus spores, and contact with infected hair or even bedding or furniture can spread it.